acalcutt/contour-mvt-server/README.md

 }
 ```

 The server automatically selects the appropriate interval based on the tile's zoom level.
+Each entry specifies `[minor_interval, major_interval]` in elevation units.

 ## API Endpoints